-ETIAS for Canadians traveling to Italy (or any other country in the Schengen Area) will be a requirement in 2022.
+ETIAS visa waivers for Canadians travelling to Italy (or any other country in the Schengen Area) will be a requirement in 2022.
 From then, Canadian citizens will need to complete an ETIAS application for Italy before arrival.
-However, this will be a straightforward process and is not expected to take longer than several minutes.
+However, this will be a straightforward process and is not expected to take longer than 10 minutes.

-The ETIAS visa has been designed to strengthen the security of the Schengen Area and make crossing the border easier for visitors.
-Travellers will be screened during the ETIAS application process which means that anyone who poses a security risk will be identified and prevented from entering the region.
+The ETIAS electronic authorisation has been designed to strengthen the security of the Schengen Area and make crossing the border easier for visitors.
+Travellers will be screened during the application process.
+This will allow people who pose a security risk to be identified and prevented from entering the region.
 It will also greatly cut the time it takes to enter the EU Schengen Area.

-The ETIAS Europe visas will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in Italy and rest of the Schengen zone.
+The ETIAS Europe visas waiver will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in Italy and rest of the Schengen zone.
 ETIAS is not a visa but will nevertheless become a necessary document to enter Europe for eligible nationals.

-How can Canadians apply for ETIAS to visit Italy
+How can Canadians apply for an ETIAS visa waiver to visit Italy?

-Canadians will be able to apply for the ETIAS visa waiver to Italy by completing the application form online.
-The form will include a range of questions.
-Applicants will need to enter their name, date of birth, address, passport details, travel plans, and other security-related information.
+Canadians will be able to apply for the ETIAS visa waiver for Italy by completing an application form online.
+The sheet will include a range of questions.
+Applicants will need to provide their:

-To obtain an ETIAS visa, Canadian travelers will need to meet the ETIAS requirements for Italy.
+To obtain an ETIAS program, Canadian travellers will need to meet the ETIAS requirements for Italy.
 This includes having a valid passport and paying a fee using a credit or debit card.

-ETIAS visa waiver will be sent directly to an applicant’s email address once they have been approved.
-Canadians will be able to travel to Italy by presenting their ETIAS visa at the border, along with their passport.
+Approved ETIAS authorisations will be sent directly to an applicant’s email address once they have been processed.
+Canadians will be able to travel to Italy by presenting their approved ETIAS at the border, along with their passport.

-Travelers can move freely between the Schengen countries once they have entered the region.
-There are no internal, hard borders between the participating countries, only a singular, shared external border.
+Travellers can move freely between the Schengen countries once they have entered the region.
+There are no internal hard borders between the participating countries, only a singular, shared external border.
 This may temporarily change in case of an emergency.

 Basic information about Italy